Roman Catholic Diocese of Vellore: Origin as a Jesuit mission

-Vellore was surrounded by the Mughuls and was taken over by them in the following year.
+Vellore was surrounded by the Mughals and subsequently taken over by them in the following year.
 In 1702, Fr.
 Mandayat founded the mission of Thakkolam (Arakonam Taluk), which was later placed under the care of Fr.
 Varance Bouchet.
-In 1703, he was subjected to persecution and was arrested.
-Later, he was released by the Governor of the Province, Sek Sahib, at the intervention of Fr.
+In 1703, he faced persecution and was arrested.
+However, he was later released by the Governor of the Province, Sek Sahib, at the intervention of Fr.
 Pierre Martin.
-During the short time he spent at Vellore he decided to erect a chapel and residence under the patronage of Mary.
-Later, he and his catechist were thrown out of the city after being severely beaten.
-It was obvious that the Moghuls did not welcome the idea of Christianity getting established at Vellore.
+During his brief stay at Vellore, he decided to establish a chapel and residence under the patronage of Mary.
+Later, he and his catechist were expelled from the city after being severely beaten.
+It was evident that the Mughals did not welcome the establishment of Christianity in Vellore.

 In 1712, Fr.
-De La Fontain, Superior of the Carnatic Mission intervened to bring to an end the persecution carried out by the Prince Dewan Hall.
-He approached the Nawab of Arcot through a Catholic Medical officer of the Nawab of Vellore.
-The Nawab of Arcot gave Freedom.
+De La Fontain, Superior of the Carnatic Mission, intervened to halt the persecution carried out by Prince Dewan Hall.
+He approached the Nawab of Arcot through a Catholic Medical officer of the Nawab of Vellore, resulting in the cessation of hostilities.

 In 1736, Fr.
-Jacques de Saignes had two churches built at Vellore and at Arcot.
-He stayed for a month in these places.
-He was provided with meals from the Rayal palace.
+Jacques de Saignes oversaw the construction of two churches in Vellore and Arcot.
+During his month-long stay in these places, he received meals from the Rayal palace.

 In 1740, when the Maharaja moved from Vellore to Gingee, Fr.
 Joseph Trumbley was in charge of Athipakkam (South Arcot) and Koratampet (North Arcot).
-He wrote that one of his churches was plundered, another burnt down.
-The church at the Fort of Vellore was destroyed.
-21 villages in which most parishioners lived were sacked.
-Many Catholics were murdered, and others had to leave.
+He reported that one of his churches was plundered, another burnt down, and the church at the Fort of Vellore was destroyed.
+Additionally, 21 villages, where most parishioners lived, were sacked, resulting in numerous Catholic casualties and displacements.

-In 1748 the Nawab of Vellore granted one and a half acres of dry land to the priest, along the road, and another piece of land near the hill at Vellore.
-Two similar grants were made also to the priest at Arcot.
-In those days the Nawabs were dealing with the donation of lands to priests because the Zamindars were not willing to do this.
+In 1748, the Nawab of Vellore granted one and a half acres of dry land to the priest, along the road, and another piece of land near the hill at Vellore.
+Similar grants were made to the priest at Arcot.
+During this period, Nawabs were responsible for allocating lands to priests as the Zamindars were unwilling to do so.

 In 1774, when Punganur (Andhra Pradesh) was occupied by Hyder Ali, a group of Telugu Catholics were brought by Fr.
 Henri Arnoult to Christianpet (North Arcot).
-Two families of Rajas from Rajampet in Cuddappah were baptised and then, taken into the service of the Nawab of Vellore.
-Their descendants are now at Christianpet 10 km North Arcot of Vellore.
+Two families of Rajas from Rajampet in Cuddappah were baptized and subsequently employed by the Nawab of Vellore.
+Their descendants reside in Christianpet, located 10 kilometers north of Vellore.